zjxjwxk/zjxjwxk.github.io/content/posts/MQ/Kafka/Getting Started with Apache Kafka/2. Meet Kafka/index.md

 ### Create Topic

-Create a topic `myorders` with 1 replication and 3 partisions:
+Create a topic `myorders` with one replication and three partitions:

 ```
 kafka-topics.sh --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 3 --topic myorders
 ```

-The created topic can be displayed by calling `{{baseUrl}}/topics/:topicName` via the Postman.
+The created topic can be displayed by calling `{{baseUrl}}/topics/:topicName` via Postman.
 The path variable `:topicName` should be `myorders`.
 The response will be like:

 ```
 {